nrth3rnlb/picard-plugin-replace_unwanted_characters/README.md

 ## Usage

 - The plugin automatically processes track and album metadata and replaces configured characters for the enabled tags.
-- It is possible to configure a separate assignment for each day.- In scripts or tagger rules you can use `$replace_unwanted(<tagname>)` to apply the replacement to a specific tag.
+- It is possible to configure a separate assignment for each tag.
+- In scripts or tagger rules you can use `$replace_unwanted(<tagname>)` to apply the replacement to a specific tag.
 - Configure the plugin settings via Picard's Plugins settings to customize which tags to process and the character mappings.

 ## Configuration